PrajwalaMugajjiShambulingappa/Syntra_TakeHome/Take-Home-prompting-with-gpt4/README.md

 - Build a system that accurately answers multiple-choice questions on Medical Coding Questions using QA Pairs in prompt to guide/soft fine-tune GPT

 Process to run this code:
+- Add your OpenAI API key:
+OpenAI API key must be added into config.py

 - Create a virtual environment: python -m venv venv